-As my Goodreads friends will already know, I am currently reading Introducing Feminism: A Graphic Guide.
-I’m reading up on the subject after a long-running and heated debate about women in games development erupted on my Facebook wall.
-I’ve always been interested in the topic, but it feminism fascinates me now more than ever, and I’m dead pleased that the debate itself will soon be mentioned in Develop.
+I am currently reading Introducing Feminism: A Graphic Guide.
+I’m reading up on the subject after a heated debate about women in games development erupted onto my Facebook wall.
+I’ve always been interested in the topic, but feminism fascinates me now more than ever, and I’m pleased to say that the debate itself will soon be mentioned in Develop.

-We were discussing the “merits” of women in games development, in pretty broad fashion: why they need promoting; if it even merits discussion; and why and how women are discouraged from this and other, supposedly masculine fields.
-It is in this particular frame that I find myself drawn to Virginia Woolf’s work.
-To quote Jenainati and Groves’ book:
+Those of us involved were discussing the merits of women in games development, in broad fashion.
+Why do women need promoting?
+Does the topic even merit discussion?
+Why and how are women discouraged from this and other, supposedly masculine fields?
+It is in this particular frame that I find myself drawn onwards to Virginia Woolf’s work.
+To quote:

 Now look at the present day.
-I even cited literature in one of these discussions, as an example of a medium with good gender representation: for every J.K.
+I even cited literature in one of these Facebook-walled discussions, as it could be seen as an example of a medium with better gender representation: for every J.K.
 Rowling there’s a Philip Pullman, and for every Stieg Larsson there’s a Patricia Cornwell.
-But sacrifices had to be made and campaigning had to be done to get to this point.
+But sacrifices had to be made and campaigning had to be done in order to reach this point.
 Would anyone argue that diversity amongst authors makes for anything but a better medium?

-This is why we need to encourage women into games, with an eye to achieving something more balanced and sensible.
-Theoretically no woman is actually blocked from this industry (though reports of sexism in the workplace and at interview still crop up), but they are subtly discouraged, certainly in comparison to men.
-The fact that video games themselves remain a somewhat masculine medium does not help, and it’s likely borne of the cycle in which women are discouraged from designing them, and so a woman’s perspective is not felt in future games’ design process.
+This is why we need to encourage women into games, with an eye to achieving a more balanced and sensible spread of creators.
+Theoretically no woman is actually blocked from this industry (though reports of sexism in the workplace and at job interviews still crop up), but they are subtly discouraged, certainly in comparison to men.
+The fact that the video games audience is still perceived as skewing male does not help, and that is likely a result of the fact women are discouraged from designing them.
+Women’s perspectives are not being felt in the games development process, in the present or near-future.

-It’s hard to argue that games have as much of an impact upon our society as books have done and continue to do, but many academics and developers are making powerful arguments that they can and should.
+It’d be hard to argue (yet) that games wield as great an impact upon our society as books have done and continue to do — but many academics and developers are making powerful arguments that they can and should in future.
 The day may come when, as Jane McGonigal suggests, games will have a social responsibility ingrained in their structure, and that they will achieve good.
 The pressing question is: will that game be made purely by men?